natgo/wt-wiki-scraper/wikitext-transpiled/fleet/USS%20Moffett.md

 <!-- ''Describe the available additional armaments of the ship: depth charges, mines, torpedoes.
 Talk about their positions, available ammunition and launch features such as dead zones of torpedoes.
 If there is no additional armament, remove this section.'' -->
 {{main|Mk.15 (533 mm)|Mk.6 mortar depth charge}}

-Moffett is equipped with 8 x 21 inch (533 mm) torpedo tubes, positioned into twin mounts, one placed just behind the rear smokestack and the other between the two smokestacks.
+Moffett is equipped with 8 x 21 inch (533 mm) torpedo tubes, positioned into two quadruple mounts, one placed just behind the rear smokestack and the other between the two smokestacks.
 While it is not the most powerful in-game torpedo, it can still do its job well.

 == Usage in battles ==
 <!-- ''Describe the technique of using this ship, the characteristics of her use in a team and tips on strategy.
 Abstain from writing an entire guide – don't try to provide a single point of view, but give the reader food for thought.
 Talk about the most dangerous opponents for this vehicle and provide recommendations on fighting them.
 If necessary, note the specifics of playing with this vehicle in various modes (AB, RB, SB).'' -->